You Earned a Ticket!

 Financial literacy is the capacity to make informed decisions involving money, assets, or debt.

-Children are not born financially literate.
-On the path to adulthood, they must acquire the skills they need to support themselves and those they care about.
+No one is born financially literate.
+On the path to adulthood, students must acquire the skills they need to support themselves and those they care about.

 Society has an enlightened interest in a financially literate public.
-Self-sufficient adults help the economy by contributing to economic growth.
 From a policy perspective, the main vehicle to equip people with basic financial literacy skills is the public education system.
-But the role that most schools play in preparing students to understand and navigate personal finance is shockingly limited.
+Unfortunately, most schools have been ineffective at work of preparing students to understand and navigate their financial self-interest.

 In other reviews of financial literacy education among the 50 states, Champlain College awarded California a failing grade.
 The Council for Economic Education expressed similar concerns.